 In CO509, you will need to begin taking formal action to prepare for starting the practicum.
-Obtaining a site placement for a practicum or internship is a collaborative process between the student, the field experience coordinator (Dr. Necoal Driver), and the school district personnel.
-The student makes the initial identification of potential sites and the site supervisor.
-For information on obtaining a site placement, see Locating a Practicum or Internship Site a few sections below this section.
+Obtaining a site placement for a practicum or internship is a collaborative process between the student, the field experience coordinator (Dr. Driver), and the agency personnel (typically the potential site supervisor).
+Initial identification of potential sites and site supervisor is made by the student.
+For information on how to obtain a site placement, see Locating a Practicum or Internship Site a couple of sections below this section.

 We expect students to start looking for potential sites and supervisors by the second week in CO509.
 By the mid-point of CO509, students should have located potential site(s) and site supervisor(s).
-Students can consider placements already approved within the UWA Site Placement Directory found in Tevera, or a new placement can be requested.
+Students can consider placements that are already approved within the UWA Site Placement Directory found in Tevera, or a new placement can be requested.

-Once a potential site is identified, if students have any questions about whether or not the site and/or the potential site supervisor are acceptable, they need to contact their mentor and/or the clinical experiences coordinator to determine if the site or supervisor meets the requirements.
+Once a potential site is identified, if students have any questions about whether or not the site and/or the potential site supervisor are acceptable, they need to contact their mentor and/or the clinical experiences coordinator to determine if the site or supervisor meet requirements.
 If it is deemed a viable placement, students will then submit the necessary documents within Tevera.
 In Tevera, go to site placements and complete the following forms:

 - Request for Placement Form

 - Student Liability Insurance Document

 - Site Supervisor Registry and Agreement

-- \ Site Supervisors must review the UWA Site Supervisor Training material at uwa.edu/counselingprograms.
-They must complete the training prior to completing the Site Supervisor Registry and Agreement form.
+- Site Supervisors must review the UWA Site Supervisor Training material at uwa.edu/counselingprograms.
+They must complete the training prior to completing the Site Supervisor Registry and Agreement form. - Supervisor's License or Certification

-- Supervisor School Counseling Certificate